 Largest non-Christian faiths are neo-Pagan Dievturi, Jewish and Muslim (in that order) but they are each followed by just 0,01%-0,05% of total population.

-Note that Latvian censae does not record religion and the official statistics are based on self-reporting by religious organizations, which may use different systems to record the numbers of their followers.
+Note that the Latvian censae do not record religion and the official statistics are based on self-reporting by religious organizations, which may use different systems to record the numbers of their followers.
 As such the percentages may have a big margin of error and vary among sources.

 Latvia is rather neatly divided into two large groups: indigenous Latvians who make 62,1% percent of population and Russian native speakers who make up 37,2%.